Inclusive access to money and servicesSeptember 1, 2019 | By Hayden Harrison

 In 2019, we embarked on a project to explore the future of payments and financial services.
-Having put the question to senior leaders of our business, we identified a core theme — the frictionless future of payments — comprised of five sub-themes.
+Having put the question to senior leaders of our business, we outlined a vision of a frictionless future of payments — comprised of five sub-themes.

 Among these sub-themes: inclusive access to money and services